couchbase/kv_engine/auditd/README.md

 * timestamp - Contains the date and time of the event, in ISO 8601 format.
   Uses local time with timezone offset (from UTC) in hours and minutes.
   Records microsecond granularity using 3 digits after decimal point.
-* real_userid - comprises of a "domain", which states where the user is defined, e.g. internal, ldap or ad.
+* real_userid - comprises a "domain", which states where the user is
+  defined: "local" (in Couchbase) or "external" (outside Couchbase; LDAP etc).
   It then contains the user string.

 Note:  In version 2 the real_user_id has been changed from `{"source" : "", "user" : ""}` to `{"domain" : "", "user" : ""}`.